garrywilliams/redshift-connection/README.md

   db-name: your-db-name
   region: your-aws-region
   db-user: your-redshift-user # optional - defaults to IAM caller
+  db-user-role: your-assumable-role-arn # optional - used to assume a role before fetching credentials
 ```

 > Set these values in your `application.yml` or as environment variables: